SpeckledJim2/lucidum/README.md

   - user-defined banding for continuous features - no "pre-banding" required
   - overlay "single profile" lines for GLMs to understand the underlying model effect
   - overlay SHAP value ribbons for GBMs to understand the underlying model effect
-  - automated "residual error" analysis to identify poorly fitting features

 * **Interactive mapping of data at UK Postcode Area, Sector resolution**
   - uses the [leaflet](https://github.com/Leaflet/Leaflet) library to draw choropleth maps for Postcode Area and Sector
-  - uses open source shapefiles for Area and Sector, rendered down to a lower resolution to work well in the browser
+  - uses open source shapefiles for Area and Sector

 * **Support a GLM build**
   - "formula helper" to make the job of building an R GLM formula much faster